sraaphorst/sudoku-stochastic/README.md

 **Current stats:** Complete, but with further addons planned.

 This is another technique to attempt to solve Sudoku boards using stochastic algorithms.
+Note that we do not limit to 3^2 x 3^2 = 9 x 9 boards, but allow for any positive integer n and n^2 x n^2 boards.

 In the current omplementation, the focus is on a genetic algorithm that I wrote.
 The primary purpose of this project is: